Damonlin11/Covid-19-Risk-Assessment-Application/README.md

 # Covid-19-Risk-Assessment-Application

-This is a web-based application allowing patients to assess their risk in terms of their age, race/ethnicity, and medical conditions.
+This is a web-based application (written in Javascript) allowing patients to assess their risk in terms of their age, race/ethnicity, and medical conditions.
 The patient's data are retrieved from FHIR server through REST API.
 The app also alows patients to subscribe updates on vaccination on TextIt.
 Patient's data will be sent to TextIt and a new contact will be created via API.

 Files:
-1. The JSFiddle file
-2. HTML file (open on a browser)
+1. HTML file (open on a browser)

 Instruction:
 1. Log in the FHIR serve (esacuser/foresaconly)